John-Kyalo/John-Kyalo/README.md

 ### Hi there, I'm John Kyalo 👋

-A tech enthusiast with a passion for all things data.
+A techie with a passion for all things data.
 I use technology tools to transform data into actionable insights.

 🔭 ** Key Projects:**
 - [DSC-MOVIE ANALYSIS](https://github.com/John-Kyalo/dsc-Movie-Analysis/tree/template-mvp): A Microsoft Project on movies as it tries to break into Movie Industry